yereverluvinunclebert/GDIP-Image-List/README.md

 Purpose   : Replacement of the RichClient imageList using the scripting.dictionary and GDI+ to store and pull VB6 native type images.
              JPG, BMP, PNG tested so far.

-PNGs will display correctly with transparency if displayed using GDI+.
-             Alpha PNGs will display with a black background on any standard VB6 control as VB6 does not support transparency but should display perfectly
+             PNGs will display correctly with transparency when rendered to a VB6 control using GDI+.

-             using TwinBasics native controls that have automatic PNG support built in.
+             Alpha PNGs will display with a black background on any standard VB6 control as VB6 does not support transparency but should display perfectly using TwinBasic's native controls that have automatic PNG support built-in.

              Why is this ImageList useful?

              * It is a Dictionary-backed ImageList, when using Cristian Buses dictionary replacement, no scripting runtime dependency.
-             * It can store JPG, BMP, PNG files and others too.
+             * It can store JPG, BMP, PNG files and other types too.
              * It can store images with alpha transparency as GDI+ provides this capability
              * It can store images of varying size, not just small 16x16 or 32x32 icons as per the old VB6 imageList.
              * Avoids RichClient dependency.